 Hardening AWS Redshift security: access controls explained

 Following the interest in our previous Snowflake security guide and overview, I’ve prepared the following overview of AWS Redshift Security, its function as a data warehouse and how to maximize its features.
+If interested, I also wrote a similar BigQuery security guide.

 Introduction to Redshift